‘Crypto art’ mosaic by artist Beeple sells for $69m as NFT craze escalates

 Given the wild volatility of cryptocurrencies, Christie’s may be taking a risk accepting its premium in Ethereum.
 The second-biggest digital coin lost 50 per cent of its value on February 22nd, sinking as low as $700.

 This sale is the latest in a whirlwind boom in the market for NFTs.
-Davis says this is just the beginning.
+Mr Davis said this was just the beginning.

-“It’s a huge shot in the arm for the business generally, when you have a sale result like that,” he says.
-“I think we will have really compelling and exciting NFT-based art opportunities at Christie’s in the near future.”
+“It’s a huge shot in the arm for the business generally, when you have a sale result like that,” he said.
+“I think we will have really compelling and exciting NFT-based art opportunities at Christie’s in the near future.” – Bloomberg